-Testing will be offered on Wednesdays, January 19 and 26, and February 2 from 1 to 3 p.m. at the Warren County Health and Human Services Complex located at 465 West 15th St. Attendees should use the 15th St. gymnasium entrance.
+Testing will be offered on Wednesdays, February 9, 16 and 23, from 1 to 3 p.m., at the Warren County Health and Human Services Complex located at 465 West 15th St. Attendees should use the 15th St. gymnasium entrance.

-Tests are available on a first-come, first-served basis for anyone age 2 and older.
-A parent or guardian should accompany anyone under 18 years old.
-There will be no cost to the patient and no insurance needed.
+Testing is available on a first-come, first-served basis for anyone age 2 and older.
+A parent or guardian must accompany anyone under 18 years old.
+There will be no cost to the patient and no insurance is needed.
 Walk-ups are accepted with no appointment or advanced registration required.
 We ask that everyone wear a mask and bring photo identification.

 VDH recommends that the following people be tested for COVID-19:

-· People should be tested five days following known exposure to someone with suspected or confirmed COVID-19, even if they don’t have symptoms.
+- People should be tested five days following a known exposure to someone with suspected or confirmed COVID-19, even if you don’t have symptoms.

-· Those who participate in activities that are at higher risk for COVID-19 exposure (e.g. travel, attending large events where social distancing is not possible or being in crowded indoor settings).
+- Those who participate in activities that are higher risk for COVID-19 exposure (e.g. travel, attending large events where social distancing is not possible, or being in crowded indoor settings).

 For more information about this event, call (434) 713-5199 or (434) 766-9800.
 For questions about COVID-19 testing or a list of testing locations, visit the VDH website or call 877-VAX-IN-VA (877-829-4682), Monday through Friday, 8 a.m. to 6 p.m.

 For those still needing a COVID-19 vaccine, please visit or call 1-877-VAX-IN-VA (877-829-4682, TTY users call 7-1-1).
 English- and Spanish-speaking operators are available.
 Translation services also are available in more than 100 languages.

 (From a Lord Fairfax Health District Press Release)